-Bat-To propel a ball by hitting it with another ball that is still in one's possession at the time of the hit.
+Bat - To propel a ball by hitting it with another ball that is still in one's possession at the time of the hit.

-Beaters-Two players on each team who must wear black headbands and throw, kick, or in any way propel the bludgers to disrupt the flow of the game by "knocking out" other players.
+Beaters - Two players on each team who throw, kick, or in any way propel the bludgers to disrupt the flow of the game by "knocking out" other players.

-Bludger-One of three 22 centimeters (8.5 inch) diameter inflated rubber balls that may only be used by the beaters and are used to temporarily knock opponents out (See: 2.3.2.
+Bludger - One of three 22 centimeters diameter inflated rubber balls that may only be used by the beaters and are used to temporarily knock opponents out (See: 2.3.2.
 Bludgers).

-Chasers-Three players on each team who must wear white headbands and throw, kick, or in any way pass the quaffle through the opposing team's hoops to score 10 points and attempt to stop the other team from doing so.
-Chasers are quaffle players.
+Chasers - Four players on each team who attempt to send the quaffle through the opposing team's hoops and attempt to stop the other team from doing so.

-Dead bludger-A bludger that cannot inflict the knockout effect due to not being live (See: 5.2.2.
+Dead bludger - A bludger that cannot inflict the knockout effect due to not being live (See: 5.2.2.
 Live bludger).

-Dead quaffle-A quaffle during the time between when a good goal is scored and when quaffle play is restarted.
+Dead quaffle - A quaffle during the time between when a good goal is scored and when quaffle play is restarted.
 A dead quaffle cannot be used to score.
 (See: 4.2.1.
 Dead quaffle).